 Identifying Giftedness

 Raven’s Progressive Matrices can help identify individuals with exceptional problem-solving abilities and high intellectual potential, so we use them in our testing for giftedness.
 However, we do not use Raven’s Matrices in the MENSA organization since they are not accepted for that purpose.
-The measure is helpful when we are going beyond the question of whether a person is gifted and working to provide more information about the nature of the giftedness – what specific areas the person excels in.
+The measure is helpful when we go beyond the question of whether a person is gifted and talented and work to provide more information about the nature of the giftedness – what specific areas the person excels in.
 For this reason, it is often used when assessing multiple intelligences.

 Raven’s Progressive Matrices Test Example